keenethics/pelorus/README.md

 your actual state vector for each goal and plan next steps accordingly.
 This way you can track your achievements on a regular basis and keep yourself up.

-To start you need to set up a "strategic" milestone - a milestone that can last a couple years.
+To start you need to set up a "years" milestone - a milestone that can last a couple years.
 Once you are done with it, you can enter your goals for that period.

 For each of the smaller periods (year, month and week) you can create milestones accordingly